heathershoe/SI507-HW6/README.md

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
 I think this is making everything lower case and allowing (or not allowing) certain characters.
 Going to Google "var regex = /^[a-zA-Z]+$/; javascript"

-Okay. a-zA-A is the entire alphabet, capital or lower cased.
+Okay, I was wrong. a-zA-A is the entire alphabet, capital or lower cased.
 And the +$/ is to allow spaces.
+So this is saying that when used as a test, var regex will be true for any input that is composed of only letters A-Z, capital or lower case, and spaces.
+Special characters (!@.,) and numbers would be false.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**
 The else statement is indented.
 The statements being compared are in parenthesis.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**
 Time.
-Probably milliseconds?
+Probably in milliseconds.
 Definitely not seconds.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**

 ```js